DataDog/documentation/content/en/tests/flaky_test_management/auto_test_retries.md

 ## Troubleshooting

-If you suspect there are any issues with Auto Test Retries, navigate to the [Test Optimization Settings page][4], look for your test service, and click **Configure**.
+If you suspect there are any issues with Auto Test Retries, navigate to the [Test Optimization Settings page][4], look for your repository, and click **Configure**.
 Disable Auto Test Retries by clicking on the toggle.

 ## Further Reading